temet.util

 magsToSurfaceBrightness(vals, pxSizeCode)

-Convert a set of magnitudes (probably on a grid) to surface brightness values, given a constant pxSizeCode.
+Convert magnitudes (probably on a grid) to surface brightness values, given a constant pxSizeCode.

 haloMassToOtherOverdensity(mass_orig, delta_orig=200, delta_new=500)